rvagg/polendina/README.md

 }
 ```

+## `polendina-node`: the minimal Node.js test runner

+polendina's `bare-sync` and `bare-async` modes run plain Node.js modules in the browser without the need for a test runner.
+But if you want to run these types of files in Node.js you may find it difficult to scale when you have many modules.

+A `bare-sync` test file is a simple matter of `node file.js` and checking the exit code, but as you increase the number of files, your package.json `"test"` script starts to get out of hand.

+A `bare-async` test file requires a custom runner since it uses exported `async` functions.
+A simple `require('./file').catch((err) { console.error(err); process.exit(1) })` would suffice for a single function exported on a single file but this obviously doesn't scale well and your before long your test runner will become a beast of its own.

+To deal with this, polendina also ships with a `polendina-node` command-line test runner to manage these for you:

+* `polendina-node bare-sync <test files..>`: Run synchronous tests using a plain require(file) on each test file, with simple progress reporting.
+* `polendina-node bare-async <test files..>`: Run tests by executing exported functions from files as async, with simple progress reporting.

+The `bare-sync` runner doesn't use anything exported from the files listed, simply `require()`ing them and checking for `throw`n errors is assumed enough to run them.

+The `bare-async` runner will look for `module.exports` as a function or its child properties to be function and will run them as `async` functions (they don't need to actualy be `async` or return a function, they could be exported sync functions).
+See [bare-async](#bare-async) above for examples.

 ## Minimising Puppeteer's size

 During install, Puppeteer will download a version of Chromium designed to work with it.
 This can be quite large (200 - 300 Mb depending on platform).
 This can be avoided, but you should note the following [caveat from the Puppeteer folks](https://github.com/puppeteer/puppeteer#q-why-doesnt-puppeteer-vxxx-work-with-chromium-vyyy):